 You are going to want to use ripe bananas in this recipe.
 Ripe bananas have, at a minimum, black spots all over the peel.

 Pretty much when you don’t want to be eating the banana anymore for a snack… it’s perfect for these muffins!
 If there is any green on the banana peel, they are not ripe enough.

-So what do you do if you don’t have ripe bananas?
-Well, there are options!
-You can help speed up the process a number of ways:
+If you don’t have ripe bananas, you can help speed up the process a number of ways:

 - Place the bananas in a paper bag overnight.
 This will help speed up the ripening process.